 The two candidates reappeared and began to argue with each other.

-Liz ran to the kitchen closet, opened the breaker box and began to frantically trip the breakers, one by one.
-All the lights went off.
-The air conditioning stopped.
-Finally the screens all went dead.
+Liz ran to the kitchen pantry, opened the breaker box and began frantically tripping the breakers, one by one.
+All of the lights went off.
+Then the air conditioning stopped running.
+Finally the screen went off.

-The apartment was completely black.
-Liz took a deep breath and exhaled.
+The apartment was completely black and dead silent.
+Liz took a deep breath and exhaled slowly.

-She felt her way over to the door and looked through the peephole.
-It was Maik, the autobot leasing agent.
+She carefully felt her way over to the door and looked through the peephole.
+It was Maik, the POD’s autobot leasing agent.
 She opened the door and looked up at him.
+He was at least seven feet tall.
 Liz was five-foot-four.
-Maik was seven feet tall.

 “President Alfa is very disappointed that you did not vote for him.”